fritzrehde/watchbind/README.md

 \<COMMAND\> & | Execute shell command as background process, i.e. don't block until command terminates

 The shell command `COMMAND` will be executed in a subshell that has the environment variable `LINES` set to all selected lines or, if none are selected, the line the cursor is currently on.
-If multiple lines are selected, they will be seperated by a newline in `LINES`.
+If multiple lines are selected, they will be separated by a newline in `LINES`.

 ### Style